 One solution is to incorporate video into the interview process.
 Whether live or recorded, using video can cut down the amount of time it takes to complete the interview process.

-- With live video interviews, this allows for greater scheduling flexibility and can help move the recruiting process along.
+- With live video interviews, this allows for greater scheduling flexibility and can help move the hiring process along

 For areas with a high employee turnover, you should establish a sourcing pipeline so that you already have potential candidates lined up when a position becomes vacant.